eXolnet/redmine_pulls/README.md

 ## Installation

-1. Download the .ZIP archive, extract files and copy the plugin directory into `#{REDMINE_ROOT}/plugins`.
+1. Download the .ZIP archive, extract files and copy the plugin directory to `#{REDMINE_ROOT}/plugins/redmine_pulls`.

 2. Install the plugin's dependencies: